 Sec.
 19-8-8 Home Day Care and Day Care Facility Standards

 Sec.
 19-8-9 Boat Repair Facility Standards

+Sec.
+19-8-14 Short Term Rental Standards

 SEC.
 19-6-2.
 RESIDENCE B DISTRICT (RB)

 A. Purpose

 The Residence B District is differentiated from the Residence A District in that subdivisions in Residence B are required to be laid out according to the principles of open space zoning, as described in Sec.
 19-7-2, Open Space Zoning.
 The Residence B District includes lands outside of the built-up parts of Town where the Comprehensive Plan indicates growth can and should be accommodated as a result of soils suitable for individual or common septic systems or the extension of public sewer lines.
 The purpose of this district is to allow a significant portion of the Town’s anticipated residential growth to occur in these areas, in a manner that preserves the character of rural lands, promotes healthy neighborhoods, offers flexibility in design, and minimizes the costs of municipal services.